 A comparison of the creep strain-time relationships for specimens loaded with a nominal uniaxial stress of 2400 psi (Figs 13 and 14) indicates a definite effect of curing time prior to loading.
 Specimens subjected to load after a longer curing period exhibited smaller axial and radial creep strains.
+In one case, however, this effect diminished with time.
+In fact, the creep strains for the 365-day specimen exceeded the creep strains for the 183-day specimen.
 A similar effect is also evident for the specimens loaded at 600 psi although it is not as pronounced, possibly due to the magnitude of the strains and the error introduced by the shrinkage relationships.